 Although Tommy’s businesses up to now were disastrous through mismanagement, it was local vandals that ruined the next one.
 This is because after taking over an umbrella repair shop in Bodlewell Lane, the local wrongdoers would target the business.

 Above the shop doorway hung a massive clock which many folk would rely on.
 However, the local villains would target the clock by defacing it with chewing tobacco.
 No doubt there were other underhand goings on by the local tearaways because Tommy couldn’t take it no more.
 Of course, Tommy left the shop and he put up a notice explaining that he wasn’t dead!

 Thomas Sanderson – Sunderland Town Crier

 Tommy lived in a an iron hut on wheels aptly called Metal Hall.
 His home was in Borough Road very close to where the city museum is now.
-However, the council gave Tommy an eviction notice and so Tommy had to move on so he left the area.
+However, the council gave Tommy an eviction notice and so Tommy had to move on and he left the area.

 Upon his return back to Sunderland, Thomas Sanderson became the town crier and bell man.
 Indeed, after the annual Town Fair, he would have children following him for a few treats.
 In essence, these were a mixture of ginger nut biscuits and nuts.

 Tommy Sanderson was indeed a very colourful character and led an interesting life on Wearside.
 He died in 1892 at the age of 84.
 The picture above shows Tommy in Church Walk in the East End but there are others available.
 Indeed, Sunderland Central Museum has a few on display.